Anthropologists on the Public Stage

 THE PROBLEM

-A longstanding issue for anthropology has been its low public visibility.
-The effects in the US, UK, and elsewhere range from erroneous assumptions about the discipline, to still too few seats at the table" in contributing to public conversations and debates, policy, and governance.
-Economists, psychologists, and political scientists are first among the social and behavioral scientists to be interviewed by journalists when unexpected local and national events take place, human actions are questioned, politics are debated, and new movies and books are reviewed.
+A longstanding issue for anthropology has been its public visibility.
+The effects in the US, UK, and elsewhere range from tenuous assumptions about the discipline to calls for defunding departments to outright department closures and consolidations.
+Anthropologists, and graduate students in the field are often the first among the social and behavioral sciences to be interviewed by journalists when crises, holidays, new movies and books are released.

 Many anthropologists have been asking: "But where are the anthropologists?"